Lazar Paču: Pig War (1906–08)

 The Pig War lasted from 1906 to 1908.
 Serbian agriculture paid a high price for economic independence.
 Austro-Hungary has closed its borders for Serbian cattle, allegedly because of infection.
 This prohibition also included the border of Serbia with Bosnia and Herzegovina, then under the Austro-Hungarian protectorate.
 From the blockade, Serbia got stronger both politically and financially.
 Historians point out that everything was subordinated to foreign currency: The market price of Serbian securities in the year 1904 was constantly increasing.
 Pachu noted that Serbian securities on loans with 4% interest between February and November in 1904 increased from 68.73 to 79.55 dinars (by ~10 dinars of nominal), and bonds on a loan of 5% jumped from 79.65 to 89.40 dinars.
 This was a positive consequence of the increase in the income of the Independent Monopoly Administration, and especially of the Serbian Railways business (the most lucrative loans were based on it), which in 1904 marked an income of 8.5 million, compared to the previous year of 6.8 million dinars.

 Moreover, Lazar Paču found new markets for Serbia that earned a profit by attracting foreign capital to Belgrade, mostly French.
 As a result of this, the French-Serbian Bank was opened.
-The market for Serbian goods, mostly livestock, found in Belgium, Germany, France, and even Egypt.
+The market for Serbian goods, mostly livestock, is found in Belgium, Germany, France, and even Egypt.
 The trade of foreign goods increased by 100% (in 1912 it amounted to the entire 200 million dinars in gold).
 By financial discipline and innate claim, Lazar Paču managed to cover the state budget of 103 million golden dinars in 1909.

 In Vienna, this was considered a miracle.
 Serbia was offered loans from all sides.
 Pachu acknowledged only money with a gold cover.
 In the time of the Balkan wars, there was no budget deficit - experts say that such a case was not recorded in the history of banking and the history of warfare.
 During his financial reign, Serbian money became convertible.
 At one point he has beaten a highly respected French franc currency.
 The golden franc was worth less than a golden dinar.

 In addition to new measures in customs and taxation policy, at the very beginning of the ministry, Paču launched a new nickel-plated five dinar with the image of Black George or Karadjordje and King Peter and a new metal coins.